 There was a time when I really loved running.
-Well I loved it during those rare times when my body wasn’t in pain, which was not as often as I would have liked.
+Well, I loved it during those rare times when my body wasn’t in pain, which was not as often as I would have liked.
 By the middle of 1995, I gave up running.
-It was just too hard on my 6 foot 2.5 inch body.
+It was just too hard on my 6-foot 2.5-inch body.

-My first clue that I probably shouldn’t be doing distance running came in 1992.
+The first clue that I probably shouldn’t be doing distance running came in 1992.
 The USA Olympic trials for the Men’s Marathon came to my hometown of Columbus, Ohio.
 I clearly remember flipping through the program which highlighted the 125 runners that were invited.
-Only one runner was over 6 foot tall and he didn’t place in the top 3.
-If 14.5% of all men in America are over 6 foot tall, why were less than 1% of our elite distance runners that tall?
+Only one runner was over 6 feet tall and he didn’t place in the top 3.
+If 14.5% of all men in America are over 6 feet tall, why were less than 1% of our elite distance runners that tall?
 Some of us gravitate towards other sports that reward height, but the rest of us just experience too much pain when we run.

 Sprinting is Superior